• How to create invoices for your limited company

 Providing clients with professional and accurate invoices is an effective way to encourage prompt payment for your goods or services.

-Before we get into how to create your invoice, let’s begin with the basics.
-An invoice is a legally binding document sent to a client or customer before or after purchasing a product or service from your company.
+Before we discuss how to create invoices, let’s start with the basics.
+An invoice is a formal, commercial document that a business sends to a client or customer to request payment for goods or services it has provided.

-It is an integral part of bookkeeping, and not only records a sale but also serves as a payment request, notifying the customer of what was purchased and the payment terms.
+An invoice is an integral part of bookkeeping.
+It records a sale and serves as a payment request, notifying the customer of what was purchased and the payment terms.

 As a limited company, you’re legally required to issue invoices that display your company registration number and registered office address.
 If you are VAT registered, you must also include your VAT number and ensure compliance with HMRC’s rules on VAT invoices.